bernie-haxx/Travel-Bloom/README.md

 - JavaScript

 ## Features Required
-- Destination Search: Easily search a destination by entering keywords and destination name.
+- **Destination Search**: Easily search a destination by entering keywords and destination name.
     - Keywords available (beach, country, temple)
     - Via destination name, city name or country name (recorded in the [json](./travel_recommendation_api.json) file)
-- Personalized Recommendations: Get personalized travel recommendations based on your search.
+- **Personalized Recommendations**: Get personalized travel recommendations based on your search.
-- Advice: Contact Page for expert advice.
+- **Advice**: Contact Page for expert advice.
-- Social Media Integration: Linking to various social media platforms.
+- **Social Media Integration**: Linking to various social media platforms.

 ## How To Use
 1. Clone repository to your local machine